JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 )
 ```

-**Hint:** Use the `eachslice` function to split the given array along the third dimension.
-Use the `dropdims` function to drop dimension if necessary.
+**Hint:** use the `eachslice` function to split the given array along the third dimension and the `dropdims` function to drop dimension if necessary.

 ```@raw html
 </p></div>